xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

 order: 140
 published: true
 ---
-Once the module "XC4 to XC5 Migration wizard" has been installed on your X-Cart 5 store, you get a new item at the top of the Admin area menu - "Migration wizard":
+Once the addon "XC4 to XC5 Migration wizard" has been installed on your X-Cart 5 store, you get a new item at the top of the Admin area menu - "Migration wizard":
     ![mw_link.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_link.png)

 Click on it to launch the migation process: